Sleep (1964 film)

-Sleep is a 1964 American avant-garde film by Andy Warhol.
-Lasting five hours and 20 minutes, it consists of looped footage of John Giorno, Warhol's lover at the time, sleeping.
+Sleep is a 1964 American underground film by Andy Warhol.
+Lasting five hours and 21 minutes, it consists of looped footage of John Giorno, Warhol's lover at the time, sleeping.

 The film was one of Warhol's first experiments with filmmaking, and was created as an "anti-film".
-Warhol would later extend this technique to his eight-hour-long film Empire.
+Warhol would later extend this technique to his eight-hour-long film Empire (1965).

-Description
+Synopsis

 Sleep is a silent black-and-white film showing Giorno asleep.
 It is over five hours long, divided across five reels.
 Although the lack of action gives the illusion of continuity, the film is spliced together from many shorter shots.

 The film's opening shot lasts only four-and-a-half minutes, but it is repeated six times.
 The rest of the reel uses six unique shots, first shown sequentially, then alternating between the first two, then looping the last four.
 The second reel uses three repeated shots of Giorno's buttocks and one repeated shot of his head.
 The third reel of Sleep uses only a single four-and-a-half minute shot of Giorno sleeping on his back, looped for an hour and a half.
 The fourth reel uses a single four-and-a-half minute close-up of Giorno's head looped for 86 minutes.
 The final reel has the most variation, with nine unique shots over 49 minutes.
 It is the only reel in which Warhol uses a fragment of a shot instead of including the shot in its entirety.

 Production

+Warhol had initially wanted French actress Brigitte Bardot for the film but she wasn't available at the time.